JoeyHendricks/python-benchmark-harness/README.md

 ```bash
 pip install QuickPotato
 ```
-(Do note that QuickPotato is not yet released)
+(Do note that QuickPotato hasn't released yet)

 ### Intrusive Testing

 Using QuickPotato's intrusive performance testing method requires you to decorate your function.
-By tagging your function With the "performance_critical" decorator you are providing QuickPotato access to profile this function.
+By tagging your function with the "performance_critical" decorator, you are providing QuickPotato access to profile this function.

-Besides that QuickPotato technically needs "performance_critical" decorator to be able to work.
+Besides that, QuickPotato technically needs "performance_critical" decorator to be able to work.
-It also serves a human purpose be decorating functions as performance-critical.
+It also serves a human purpose of decorating functions as performance-critical.
-You are reminding your self and your teammates to think about the performance of the code.
+Thus, you remind yourself and your teammates to think about the performance of the code.
 An example of this concept can be found below:

 ```python